Awakening the Divine

 A Silent Jewish Meditation Retreat

-The Pardes Institute of Jewish Studies
+by Or HaLev & The Pardes Institute of Jewish Studies

+We live in challenging times full of uncertainty.
 How do we continue to be our best selves in the midst of this challenge?
-How do we find a center of calm stability even in the midst of instability and confusion?
-How do we reconnect with our divine nature and our essential joy and love so that we can most effectively be agents of transformation for ourselves, our communities, our societies and the world?
+How do we find a center of calm stability even amid instability and confusion?
+How do we reconnect with our divine nature and our essential joy and love, so that we can most effectively be agents of transformation for ourselves, our communities, our societies, and the world?

 Our tradition is, alas, no stranger to instability, upheaval and threat and so can provide us with deep resources for clarity, openness and vitality in times of challenge.